lf-lang/rfcs/text/0002-rfc-process.md

 [Lingua Franca RFCs]: #lf-rfcs

-The "RFC" (request for comments) process is a framework for managing both historical and planned changes within the LF community.
+The RFC (request for comments) process is a framework for managing both historical and planned changes within the LF community.
 The record of active RFCs tells the story of our project, our technology and our thought process.
 We believe in an honest and open dialog between all contributors and stakeholders within the community.
-The RFC process establishes accountability, helps to identify and moderate conflicts in interest within the community, and builds confidence in the direction the language and the tooling are evolving in.
+The RFC process establishes accountability, helps to identify and moderate conflicts of interest within the community, and builds confidence in the direction the language and the tooling are evolving in.

-Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
+Many changes, including bug fixes and documentation improvements, can be implemented and reviewed via the normal GitHub pull request workflow.
 However, some changes are more substantial and we ask to put them through a bit of a design process.
-In particular, changes that impact other contributors or stakeholders in the LF community or changes that considerably change the user experience.
+In particular, changes that impact other contributors or stakeholders in the LF community or changes that considerably impact the user experience.
 See [When you need to follow this process] for more details.

 ## Table of Contents